 All sites within the IEEE Digital Presence must utilize the guidelines below for site footers:

 * Denotes required administrative links/language in the digital site footer.
 Do not replicate the policies listed above.
 Link directly to the IEEE policies.
-If you believe there's a conflict, or that your site has need for a more explicit or restrictive policy, please contact the Digital Innovations team, email@example.com.
+If you believe there's a conflict, or that your site has need for a more explicit or restrictive policy, please contact the Digital and Creative Innovations team, email@example.com.

 All IEEE digital sites should adhere to the following best practices and principles for page layout.

 Establish hierarchy to aid readers' understanding and focus

 Show relationships between content